Communication as Voting: Introduction

 \section{Introduction}

 Communication serves as a key channel for information transmission.
-A canonical framework for studying communication is the cheap-talk model of \citet{crawford1982strategic}, in which an informed sender transmits a costless message to an uninformed receiver, who then selects an action affecting both. \citet{krishna2001model} and \citet{battaglini2002multiple} extend this framework to multiple senders with identical information.
-However, in applications across fields such as finance, political economy, and macroeconomics, senders often possess noisy and heterogeneous information.
-For example, in nonbinding shareholder voting \citep[][]{levit2011nonbinding}, shareholders decide whether to support a proposal—such as an acquisition—whose payoff to the firm is unknown.
-The shareholders possess information\footnote{There is a broad literature on how corporate insiders may learn value-relevant information from outsiders, e.g., \citet{benveniste1989investment}, \citet{holmstrom1993market}, \citet{marquez2008information}, and \citet{goldstein2008manipulation}.} concerning different aspects of the proposal and vote accordingly.
-The vote resolution is nonbinding and purely advisory: the manager observes the vote tally, updates her belief, and then makes her own decision.
-Similar applications include petitions and protests \citep[][]{battaglini2017public,gui2025slippery}, surveys and polls \citep[][]{morgan2008information}, and expert advice and referrals \citep[][]{austen1993interested, wolinsky2002eliciting, battaglini2004policy,bardhi2023local}.
+A canonical framework for studying communication is the cheap-talk model of \citet{crawford1982strategic}, in which an informed sender transmits a costless message to an uninformed receiver, who then selects an action that affects both players. \citet{krishna2001model} and \citet{battaglini2002multiple} extend this framework to multiple senders with identical information.
+However, in many settings in political economy, finance, and organizational economics, senders possess heterogeneous information: each sender observes a private noisy signal about the underlying state of the world.
+Accordingly, each sender's message choice depends on his assessment of the other senders' signals and messages.